-The southernmost town of the province of Oriental Mindoro is a paradise on its own right.
-Endowed with unspoiled natural resources and amazing people, it is a promising getaway for those dreaming of nature and adventure with its forests and parks that are ideal for hiking and trekking, the numerous white sandy islands that are best for camping and beach bumming, the beautiful coves, hidden caves, waterfalls and lakes, and other surprises that await everyone.
+Bulalacao, the southernmost town of the province of Oriental Mindoro, is a paradise on its own right.
+Endowed with unspoiled natural resources and amazing people, it is a promising getaway for those dreaming of nature and adventure.
+Its forests and parks are ideal for hiking and trekking; the numerous white sandy islands, for camping and beach bumming; then there are beautiful coves, hidden caves, waterfalls, lakes and other surprises that await everyone.

 Hop in the islands of Buyayao, Tambaron, Suguicay and the rest that dot its bay; swim, snorkel or dive on its rich water teeming with marine life; trek in the 64 hectares Tree Park and see the unobstructed view of Bulalacao Bay; explore the caves and waterfalls; or mingle with the Mangyans.
 There are so much to do in this remote town, remoteness that makes the place ideal to commune with nature, experience local culture and enjoy the solemnity and peace of living away from the crowd.

 Bulalacao is a place waiting to be discovered, a beauty waiting to be seen, a paradise waiting to be explored.

 How To Get to Bulalacao

 San Jose, Occidental Mindoro is the nearest airport to Bulalacao.
 Philippine Airlines and Cebu Pacific have regular flights to San Jose from Clark and Manila, travel time takes 45 minutes.
 From San Jose airport, one can take a jeep or bus going to Roxas, Oriental Mindoro passing through Bulalacao via Roxas-Bulalacao-San Jose road, travel time is at least 45 minutes.